camerahacks/lightroom-macro-pad/README.md

 ## 3D Printing/ Case

 Print the case in any material you choose.
 The bottom part on the 7-switch layout is just pressure fitted into the top piece using a 0.1mm tolerance.
 The bottom also has stand-offs for fitting the Pico.

 The 10-switch case uses round magnets to snap the case parts together.
-Here is a link to the magnets I used: https://amzn.to/3CPtB5V (affiliate link)
+Here is a link to the magnets I used: https://amzn.to/3CPtB5V (affiliate link), they are 5x2mm (diameter x thickness) magnets.

 The case uses standard MX spacing, meaning you can use any MX compatible switches and keycaps.